-The swing does have a head support, it’s a little on the fine side so would need extra padding for a newborn to use.
+The swing does have head support, it’s a little on the fine side so would need extra padding for a newborn to use.

 You can read more about the swing here.

-Tip: use a long range baby monitor with cameras to keep an eye on your baby using the swing at all times.
+Tip: use a long-range baby monitor with cameras to keep an eye on your baby using the swing at all times.

-#2 Ingenuity Cozy Kingdom Portable Swing
+#2 Ingenuity Cozy Kingdom Portable Musical Swing with Lights & Music

 After all, you have a lot of new things because of the baby, you don’t really want too much extra equipment like this that take up a lot of room.

-This swing is very basic, but does everything that you would want it to.
+This swing is very basic but does everything that you would want it to.
 It will fold down small too, which is a big added bonus.

 The unit is lightweight and portable, it still plays music.
-It includes 6 songs and some natural sounds to help soothe baby over to sleep.
+It includes 6 songs and some natural sounds to help soothe the baby over to sleep.